 Over the last few years, WhatsApp has been the most preferred marketing channel for many businesses across the globe.
 With the growth of Artificial Intelligence, the adoption of Bots on WhatsApp has been aggressively growing.
 Some of the prominent examples of brands using this service are LG Electronics and Samsung.
-On the other hand, many other brands have been using WhatsApp purely from the marketing standpoint to bump up sales.
+On the other hand, many other brands have been using WhatsApp purely from the Whatsapp Marketing Approach For bump up Sales.
 Here are a few examples of mistakes that one should avoid while WhatsApp marketing.

 1. No!
 You have no permission to Spam

 Do you like uninvited guests who visit you without intimation?
 If your answer is No, this is just the same, but different context.
 Whatever the marketing approach may be, avoid spamming.
 Whatsapp marketing is no different.